-The word forensic is defined as "the scientific method for investigation of crime”.
-Forensic psychology is often described as the merger of the merger of law and psychology.
+The word forensic is defined as "the scientific method for investigation of crime."
+Forensic psychology is often described as the merger of law and psychology.
 Forensic psychologists play a role in punishing and preventing crimes.

-This field of psychology is often focused on the criminals themselves.
-Professionals in this field are often given the ominous responsibilities of trying to figure out why certain types of people commit crimes; what type of person committed a crime; and how to prevent people from committing crimes.
+This field of psychology is typically focused on the criminals themselves.
+Professionals in this field are often given the ominous responsibility of trying to figure out the psychological profile of individuals who commit crimes to better understand the criminal mind and even prevent others from committing crimes of a similar nature.

-Forensic psychology can sometimes be a very important piece of the puzzle when trying to solve a criminal case.
-Professionals in this field are often able to help narrow down the suspect list, or at least provide a motive for a crime.
-In some cases, the expert testimonial of a respected forensic psychologist might be the last piece of the puzzle when trying to convict a criminal.
+Forensic psychology can be an important piece of the puzzle when trying to solve a criminal case.
+Professionals in this field can often help narrow down the suspect list or at least provide a motive for a crime.
+In some cases, the expert testimony of a respected forensic psychologist might be the last piece of the puzzle when trying to convict a criminal.

-The field of forensic psychology is also a very important part of crime prevention as well.
-Professionals in this field might be called upon to participate in the rehabilitation of criminals, for instance, to help ensure that they become law abiding citizens.
-Research in this field can also help pinpoint certain types of people who might possibly commit crimes before they actually do.
+The field of forensic psychology is an essential part of crime prevention as well.
+Professionals in this field might be called upon to participate in rehabilitating criminals, for instance, to help ensure that they become law-abiding citizens.
+Research in this field can also help pinpoint types of people who might commit crimes before they actually do.

 |School Programs||Average Education Length||Choosing Online or Campus|